camunda/camunda-docs/docs/apis-tools/java-client/job-worker.md

 For example, imagine you have 10 process instances and a single job worker configured with `maxJobsActive = 3`.
 The job worker will first pull three jobs and begin executing them.
 The threshold to poll for new jobs is 1 (30% of 3 rounded up).
 After two jobs have completed, the threshold is reached and the job worker will poll for up to 2 additional jobs.
 This process repeats until the jobs from all 10 process instances are completed.

+If streaming is enabled (via `streamEnabled`), it will also open a long-living stream over which jobs will be pushed without having to be polled.
+In such cases, a worker will only buffer up to `maxJobsActive` jobs at the same time.
+You can then estimate its memory usage as `maxJobsActive` times the max message size.

 ## Example usage

 - [Open a job worker](../java-client-examples/job-worker-open.md)